Over 1 Mln People Being Vaccinated Against COVID-19 Daily: Dr Faisal - UrduPoint

 Over 1 Mln People Being Vaccinated Against COVID-19 Daily: Dr Faisal

-Advisor to the Prime Minister on Health Dr Faisal Sultan Friday said the process of vaccination was in full swing as more than one million people were being vaccinated against COVID-19 every day

-QUETTA, (UrduPoint / Pakistan Point News - 6th Aug, 2021 ) :Advisor to the Prime Minister on Health Dr Faisal Sultan Friday said the process of vaccination was in full swing as more than one million people were being vaccinated against COVID-19 every day.
+QUETTA, (UrduPoint / Pakistan Point News - 6th Aug, 2021 ) :Special Assistant to the Prime Minister on Health Dr Faisal Sultan Friday said the process of vaccination was in full swing as more than one million people were being vaccinated against COVID-19 every day.

 Talking to media persons, he said it was a positive sign for controlling the virus in the country.